inexorgame-obsolete/deprecated-cube-engine-inexor/readme.md

-# Sauerbraten Fork
+# Inexor

-Sauerbraten Fork is a fork of the quake-like fps Sauerbraten/Cube2.
-It is compatible to the current Sauerbraten/Cube 2 release.
+Inexor is a fork of the quake-like fps Cube 2: Sauerbraten.
+It is backwards compatible to the current Cube 2: Sauerbraten release.

 ## Game Features